8 Brilliant Halloween Decoration Storage Ideas You Never Thought Of

 Pack up the treats

 Take the guesswork out of decorating next year; if you have items you use in specific spaces, like a ghost garland that fits around the front door, label it before you put it away.
-Group and store items by where you display them outdoors, living room, kitchen, bathroom and so on.
+Group and store items by where you display them outdoors, living room, kitchen, bathroom, and so on.
 Don’t overfill the storage container—you can crush items, plus there is a good chance you’ll get more stuff and it will need a place to go.
 As you are packing up make a note of anything you are missing or need to replace; hopefully you can pick it up on an after-Halloween clearance sale.
 Save yourself even more money with these 30 DIY Halloween decorations.

 Label every side of each storage box—including the top—so you can read it from every direction.
 Count how many boxes you have and write “box one of x”; that way, you won’t skip a box by accident or waste time looking to see if there’s one you missed.
 If you don’t want to write directly on a plastic storage tub, add a length of clear packing tape or blue painter’s tape to write on—both should come off easily.
 Label all cords and cables so you know what goes with what.
 Use your phone to make finding things easy: Snap a photo of the contents then print out the photo and tape it to the side of the box.
 These creepy Halloween decorations are sure to make your yard the best on the block.

 Cull the costumes and collections